devlucky/Kakapo/README.md

 Kakapo gets even more powerful when using your Routers together with the Database.
 You can create, insert, remove, update or find objects.

-This lets you mock the APIs behaviors, as if you were using a real backend.
+This lets you mock the APIs behaviors as if you were using a real backend.
 This is the **dynamic** side of Kakapo.

-To create entities that can be used with the databsse, your types need to conform to the `Storable` protocol.
+To create entities that can be used with the database, your types need to conform to the `Storable` protocol.

 ```Swift
 struct Articles: Storable, Serializable {